Vdelcarmen/Networking-Script/README.md

 df -h

 -------
 We can check for reps in /etc/apt/sources/list.d directory and the etc/apt/sources.list file.
-If we travel to the /etc/apt/sources.list.d we can see installed repositories, here we can see the PPA repository we installed to update vim ls /etc/apt/sources.list.d cat /etc/apt/sources.list | grep ^[^#]
+If we travel to the /etc/apt/sources.list.d we can see installed repositories, here we can see the PPA repository we installed to update vim.

+ls /etc/apt/sources.list.d
+cat /etc/apt/sources.list | grep ^[^#]